Carry-on Restrictions Guide: What You Can Bring 2025

 • Inhalers, declare to the officers first

-Tips: Labeling your medications for a smoother security check process.
+Tips: Labeling your medications in advance for a smoother security check process.

 Food & Drinks: What’s Allowed